 A master’s in software engineering will significantly boost your earnings.
 Other factors will also have an impact on your ultimate compensation package.

 First, experience matters.
-Computer software engineering salaries at an entry-level—with less than five years of experience—average $77,000, a number that increases to $91,000 for mid-career professionals with five to ten years of experience.
-The bump in software engineering salaries after 10 to 20 years under your belt is also impressive, at $102,000.
+Computer software engineering salaries at an entry level —with less than five years of experience—average $68,000, a number that increases to $94,000 for mid-career professionals with five to ten years of experience.
+The bump in software engineering salaries after 10 to 20 years under your belt is also impressive, at $141,000.

 Location also affects pay because of both cost-of-living considerations and the availability (or lack thereof) of qualified professionals.
-Silicon Valley falls in the top bracket for average annual salary, with Mountain View, San Francisco and San Jose, California, taking three of the top five slots (no surprise given the proliferation of tech companies in the region).
-Seattle, Washington and New York City occupy the other two.
+Silicon Valley falls in the top bracket for average annual salary, with San Francisco, Santa Cruz, and San Jose, California, taking three of the top five slots (no surprise given the proliferation of tech companies in the region).
+Seattle, Baltimore, Washington and New York City round out the top seven.

 How you specialize during your graduate studies can also significantly influence your earning potential.
 The average software engineer salary varies depending on skillsets in demand.
 Demands change regularly, which is why many software engineers continually upgrade their trainings and certifications; this is what makes software engineering a good career choice for people who enjoy lifelong learning.
-Knowing Python programming language, for example, can raise the average salary to $104,755.
-Experience and training in project management can add another $10,000 to your base salary.
+A Python software engineer earns an average income of $175,000 per year ($110,000 in salary and another $65,000 in incentives).
+Software engineers with project management skills earn an average annual income of $131,000.

 Finally, certifications can also boost software engineering pay.
-The top ones that command high pay include Google-certified professional cloud architect ($139,529); and Project Management Professional (PMP) and Certified Scrum Master (CSM) (both in the $135,000 range).
+The top ones that command high pay include AWS certified solutions architect ($168,000); and certified information security manager ($162,000).

 Questions or feedback: Email email@example.com